 On an ordinary summer day, a hot afternoon will give way to a cooler evening and some of the heat absorbed by houses and other structures will dissipate.
 But when temperatures are high for several days in a row and don’t cool off that much at night, houses and other structures start to retain the heat in a phenomenon called thermal buildup.
 That’s when people’s tolerance for heat tends to wane.
-Air conditioners are more likely to be purchased and run after a few consecutive days of 95°+ temperatures.
 As air conditioning use rises, so does demand for electricity.

 Factors that affect the grid